ZervioUK/docs/Guides/scheduling-a-job.md

 # How to Schedule a Job

-When a job is created, you will need to add activities to the job in order for it to be completed.
-In this guide, you'll learn how to add an activity to a job and assign crew members to the job.
+When a opportunity is created you will need to add a job for the specific job types selected in the opportunity.
+In this guide, you'll learn how to add a job to an opportunity.

 At the end of this guide, you'll have access to this job page for your property.